ertugruldmr/BikeSharingCountRegression/readme.md

 ## Details

 ### Abstract
 - [Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset) is used to predict the purchase amount.
-The dataset has 550068 records, 12 features which are 8 categorical and 4 numerical typed.
+The dataset has 17379 records, 17 features which are 8 categorical and 9 numerical typed.
 The problem is supervised learning task as regression.
-The goal is predicting  a purchase value  correctly through using supervised machine learning algorithms such as non-linear, ensemble and similar model.The study includes creating the environment, getting the data, preprocessing the data, exploring the data, modelling the data, saving the results, deployment as demo app.
+The goal is predicting  a traffic density  correctly through using supervised machine learning algorithms such as non-linear, ensemble and similar model.The study includes creating the environment, getting the data, preprocessing the data, exploring the data, modelling the data, saving the results, deployment as demo app.
 Training phase of the models implemented through cross validation and Grid Search model tuning approachs.
 Hyperparameter tuning implemented Greedy Greed Search approach which tunes a hyper param at once a time while iterating the sorted order according the importance of the hyperparams.
 Models are evaluated with cross validation methods using 5 split.
 Regression results collected and compared between the models.
 Selected the basic and more succesful model.
-Tuned __lgbm regression__ model has __2959.133388__ RMSE , __2228.421937__ MAE, __0.655337__ R2, __0.655338__ Explained Variance, the other metrics are also found the results section.
+Tuned __catboost regression__ model has __40.84249__ RMSE , __24.49770__ MAE, __0.950362__ R2, __0.950362__ Explained Variance, the other metrics are also found the results section.
 Created a demo at the demo app section and served on huggingface space.

 ### File Structures